Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations: Summary and Conclusion

-In this paper, we have explored the best fit of the Hirsch index values $h$ for system sizes $N$ with a Widom-Stauffer like scaling form (1a,b), essentially based on the Monte Carlo data collapse in fiber bundle model and percolating systems (for $\sigma$ or $p$ away from $\sigma_c$ or $p_c$ respectively; see Figs. 2 and 4).
-Data for citations and parliament members are fitted (see Figs. 6 and 8) to the (effective) critical point relation (2), as the equivalent critical interval ($[\sigma_c-\sigma]$ or $|p_c-p|$) are unknown.
-We find the scaling fit (to relations (1) and (2)) deteriorate considerably if the $log N$ term is dropped.
-We give in the table I the estimated error in the pre-factors $a$ and $\bar{a}$, and assuming the pre-factor to have the same value across the systems considered we again find the scaling relation with $log N$ term ($h=\bar{a} \sqrt{N}/log N$, $\bar{a}\equiv f(0)$ of Widom-Stauffer relations (1)) to be more appropriate for the scaling behaviour of Hirsch index at the respective critical points.
+In conclusion, we have explored the best fit of the Hirsch index values $h$ for system sizes $N$ (or $N_c$) with a Widom-Stauffer like finite size scaling form Eq.
+(1).
+This is essentially based on the Monte Carlo simulation data collapse in the fiber bundle model and percolating systems (for $\sigma$ or $p$ away from $\sigma_c$ or $p_c$ respectively; see Figs. \ref{fig2} and \ref{fig4}) and data analysis for citations of 100 scientists ($k$ away from $k_c$; see Fig. \ref{fig6new}) analyzed in ref. \cite{ghosh2021limiting}.
+Data for parliament member numbers (identified as the corresponding country's $h$ index; see Fig 9) are fitted to the relation Eq.
+(2), as the equivalent critical interval ($[\sigma_c-\sigma]$, $|p_c-p|$ or $|k_c-k|$) are unknown.
+We find the scaling fit (to relations Eq.
+(1) and (2)) deteriorate considerably if the $log N$ term is dropped.
+We give in the table I the estimated error in the pre-factors $a$ and $\bar{a}$, and assuming the pre-factor to have the same value across the systems considered here, we again find the finite size scaling relation for the Hirsch index $h$ with $log N$ term ($h=\bar{a} \sqrt{N}/log N$, $\bar{a}\equiv f(0)$ of the Widom-Stauffer relation Eq.
+(1) for finite system size $N$) to be more appropriate for the scaling behaviour of Hirsch index near the respective critical points.